edinburgh-napier/set09121/lectures/lecture1.md

 # Structure – Lectures

-- Two one-hour lectures a week.  <!-- .element: class="fragment" -->
+* Two one-hour lectures a week.  <!-- .element: class="fragment" -->
-    - Thursday 9am-11am, in D02, or Friday 2pm-4pm in A55
+    * Monday 2pm-4pm in A17
-- Lectures will cover:  <!-- .element: class="fragment" -->
+* Lectures will cover:  <!-- .element: class="fragment" -->
-    - Game design concepts.
+    * Game design concepts.
-    - Software engineering for games.
+    * Software engineering for games.
-    - Game technology.
+    * Game technology.
-    - How our game engine works.
+    * How our game engine works.

 ---